SimpleDataLabsInc/prophecy-docs/docs/SQL/extensibility/dependencies.md

 ![View your dependencies](img/dependencies-view.png)

-You can also view your dependencies and get the same Manage Dependencies screen from the bottom left-hand side of the canvas, under **DEPENDENCIES**.
+You can also view your dependencies and get to the same Manage Dependencies screen from the bottom left-hand side of the canvas, under **DEPENDENCIES**.

 ![View your dependencies](img/dependencies-list.png)

 ## Add dependency

-To add the dependency, first navigate to [Manage Dependencies](#view-dependencies).
+To add a dependency, first navigate to [Manage Dependencies](#view-dependencies).
 There you will see a complete list of your dependencies.
-Click on **Add Dependency** to add a new dependency.
+Click on **+ Add Dependency** to add a new dependency.

 You will be taken to the Create Dependency screen, where you can choose to create a dependency from the DBT Hub, GitHub, or another Prophecy Project.